wailokkwok/comp7404_project/README.md

 The code for DP-Boost is implemented by using the following github link https://github.com/QinbinLi/DPBoost.

-To sucessfuly run this repository, a windows machine is advised.
+To sucessfuly run the DP boost repository, a windows machine is advised.
 For our team, we successfully ran this code in google colab.

 Because the health care and the wine dataset is not avaliable, we avoided it in the replcation of table 2 and 3.
 For figures 3,4 and 5, we use the adult income dataset to showcase the same results.